-- Number of other positions the Board member holds, in the context of whether they are able to dedicate sufficient time to performing the duties required of a committee member; - The Board member's tenure on the Board; and - Their attendance record at Board and committee meetings.
+- Number of other positions they hold, in the context of whether they are able to dedicate sufficient time to performing the duties required of a committee member; - Their existing attendance record at board and committee meetings.

-We are prepared to vote against board members who serve on the remuneration committee if they approve excessive remuneration arrangements or propose equity based compensation plans that unduly dilute the ownership interest of shareholders.
+We will withhold votes for nominees who serve on the remuneration committee if they approve excessive remuneration arrangements or propose equity based compensation plans that unduly dilute the ownership interest of shareholders.